Louis Satterfield

 Louis Edward Satterfield (April 3, 1937 – September 27, 2004) was an American bassist and trombonist.
-Satterfield was a member of both The Pharaohs and the Phenix Horns.
-He also collaborated with prominent artists such as Earth, Wind & Fire, Muddy Waters, Phil Collins, B.B King, The Emotions, Ramsey Lewis, The Whispers and The Gap Band.
+Satterfield was a member of both the Pharaohs and the Phenix Horns.
+He also collaborated with prominent artists such as Earth, Wind & Fire, Muddy Waters, Phil Collins, B. B. King, the Emotions, Ramsey Lewis, the Whispers, and the Gap Band.

-Biography and career
+Early life

-Satterfield was born in Shaw, Mississippi, a city in Bolivar and Sunflower counties, Mississippi, in the Mississippi Delta region, on April 3, 1937.
+Satterfield was born on April 3, 1937, in Shaw, Mississippi, a city in Bolivar and Sunflower counties, Mississippi, in the Mississippi Delta region.